nhsuk/simple-conditions-prototypes/views/mouth-ulcers/main-content-after.md

-Mouth ulcers usually appear inside the mouth on the cheeks, tongue or lips.
-You may have more than one ulcer at a time and they can change size.

 Mouth ulcers aren’t contagious.
 They shouldn't be confused with [cold sores](http://www.nhs.uk/Conditions/Cold-sore/Pages/Introduction.aspx), which appear on the outside of the lips or around the mouth.

 If you have several mouth ulcers, this can be a symptom of: